risk-first/website/estimating/Fill-The-Bucket.md

  - The top (red) graph is showing the probability distribution function for us completing the work.
 Our actual completion time is one point chosen randomly from the area in red.
 So, we're probably looking at around 32 days.
  - The middle (blue) graph shows our return.
 As you can see, it starts sliding down after 20 days, eventually ending up in negative territory.
 Leaving the estimate at 20 days gives us the _highest possible_ payout of £10,000, increasing our estimate reduces this maximum.
- - The bottom (orange) graph multiplies these two together to give us a measure of [monetary risk](Scarcity-Risk.md#funding-risk).
-Without doing anything else, we're more likely to lose than win.
+ - The bottom (orange) graph multiplies these two together to give us a measure of [financial risk](Scarcity-Risk.md#funding-risk).
+Without adjusting the estimate, we're more likely to lose than win.

 Are you a gambler?
 If you can just make everyone work a couple of extra hours' overtime, you'll be much more likely to make the big bucks.
 But without cheating like this, it's probably best to give an estimate around 30 days or more.

 ## Meta-Analysis

-This is a really contrived example, but actually this represents _most of_ how banks work out risk, simply multiplying the probability of something happening by what is lost when it does happen.
+This is a really contrived example, but actually this represents _most of_ how banks, insurance companies, investors etc. work out risk, simply multiplying the probability of something happening by what is lost when it does happen.
 But let's look at some criticisms of this:

-Aren't there other options?
+First: aren't there other options?
 We might be able to work nights to get the project done, or hire more staff, or give bonuses for overtime _or something_.
 In fact, in [Pressure](estimating/Pressure.md) we'll come back and look at some of these factors.

-Second, we've actually got a project here which _degrades gracefully_.
+Second: we've actually got a project here which _degrades gracefully_.
 The costs of taking longer are clearly sign-posted in advance.
 In reality, the costs of missing a date might be much more disastrous:  not getting your game completed for Christmas, missing a regulatory deadline, not being ready for an important demo - these are all-or-nothing outcomes where it's a [stark contrast between in-time and missing-the-bus](Deadline-Risk).

-Third, software development isn't generally isn't like this - as we will explore in the following sections, software development is _not_ in the Fill-The-Bucket domain, generally.
+Third: software development isn't generally isn't like this - as we will explore in the following sections, software development is _not_ in the [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) domain, generally.

+## Failure Modes

-The problem is, because this approach works so well in banking and operations and other places, there is a _strong tendency_ for project managers to want to apply it to software anyway.
+The problem is, because this approach works well in banking and operations and other places, there is a _strong tendency_ for project managers to want to apply it to software development.

-## A Better Understanding Of Risk

-Risk "feeds back" into the estimation process in some unusual ways.
-Let's change the model slightly.

-- The client will pay us £10,000 to process 500 client records.
-- The client wants the records completed in 20 days. **And that's it**.
-- If we hit the delivery date, great.
-Otherwise, within 25 days **there's a massive argument and annoyance but we get paid eventually anyway.**
-- It takes 1-3 hours to process a client record, and we have 3 staff working 8 hours per day.
-Let's model this with a mean of 2 hours and standard deviation of 1 hour.

-Suddenly, the choice is no longer a sliding scale:  we don't have control of the estimate anymore.
-Either we accept the risk of the work, or we don't.
-Which should we do?
-What does it depend on, now?

-## Perverted

-Estimates are easily perverted by the risks, as you can see above.
-Although [we've discussed it before](Estimates.md), Let's look at [Aranda and Easterbrook, 2005](http://www.cs.toronto.edu/%7Esme/papers/2005/ESEC-FSE-05-Aranda.pdf) again.

-In their research they asked developers split into three groups (A, B and Control) to give individual estimates on how long a piece of software would take to build.
-They were each given the same specification.
-However:

-- Group A was given the hint: "I admit I have no experience with software, but I guess it will take about two months to finish".
-- Group B were given the same hint, except with _20_ months.

-How long would members of each group estimate the work to take?
-The results were startling.
-On average,

-  - Group A estimated 5.1 months.
-  - The Control Group estimated 7.8 months.
-  - Group B estimated 15.4 months.

-The anchor mattered more than experience, how formal the estimation method, or anything else.

-What is the reason for this?
-Somehow, the _expectation perverts the estimate_.
-Why would developers be influenced by this expectation so much?
-Here are some possible reasons:

- - They want the work
- - They believe their own estimates to be worse than average
- - They don't want to upset the client

-Even in a Fill-The-Bucket domain, estimates can be easily corrupted by outside influences.
-Effectively, the _estimate itself_ is a risk-management tool.

-In [Estimates](Estimates.md) we said that the main (good) reason for estimating is:

-> "**To allow for the creation of _events_.**  As we saw in [Deadline Risk](Deadline-Risk.md), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk.md).
-Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk.md).
-"Attack at dawn" allows disparate army units to avoid the [Coordination Risk](Coordination-Risk.md) inherent in "attack on my signal".
-This is a _good reason for estimating_ because by using events you are mitigating [Coordination Risk](Coordination-Risk.md).
-This is often called a _hard deadline_." -- [Estimates, _Risk First_](Estimates.md)

-But here, we've seen that the long-term benefits of good estimates are sacrificed for the short-term gain of a contract won or a client impressed.

-Estimating as a technique then is already suspect, even within Fill-The-Bucket domain.
-However, as all developers are painfully aware, building software is _not_ like Fill-The-Bucket.
+But there are lots of ways [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) goes wrong, and this happens when you are estimating in scenarios that violate the original conditions:

+1. The work can be measured in units.
+2. Each unit is pretty much the same as another.
+3. Each unit is _independent_ to the others.

+In [the financial crisis](/Risk-Landscape.md/the-financial-crisis), we saw how estimates of risk failed because they violated point 3.

-Let's have a look at how things [get a lot worse](estimating/Kitchen-Cabinet.md).
+Let's have a look at [other approaches to estimating](/estimating/Kitchen-Cabinet.md).